 - an open and enthusiastic attitude: the willingness and abilities to contribute actively to the formation of learning communities of staff and students;

 - experience with teaching in undergraduate and/or graduate (BA and/or MA) programmes, preferably in the field of bioethics.
 A university teaching qualification (BKO) is desired but not required.
 In case the candidate does not have one, he/she will be expected to follow the procedure for obtaining the qualification within one year of appointment;

 - a willingness and ability to connect to social/professional practices and public debates; and a proven ability to engage with international developments and societal challenges reaching beyond borders;

 - excellent proficiency in spoken and written English;

-- excellent proficiency in spoken and written Dutch is a strong asset.
-Candidates must be able to teach in Dutch after one year (language courses are available);
+- proficiency in spoken and written Dutch is a strong asset.
+Candidates must be able to teach in Dutch after two year (language courses are available);

 A better future for everyone.
 This ambition motivates our scientists in executing their leading research and inspiring teaching.
 At Utrecht University, the various disciplines collaborate intensively towards major societal themes.
 Our focus is on Dynamics of Youth, Institutions for Open Societies, Life Sciences and Sustainability.

 The Faculty of Humanities has around 6,000 students and 900 staff members.
 It comprises four knowledge domains: Philosophy and Religious Studies, History and Art History, Media and Culture Studies, and Languages, Literature and Communication.
 With its research and education in these fields, the Faculty aims to contribute to a better understanding of the Netherlands and Europe in a rapidly changing social and cultural context.
 The enthusiastic and committed colleagues and the excellent amenities in the historical city center of Utrecht, where the Faculty is housed, contribute to an inspiring working environment